JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/testing.rst

 .. _mmmtest:

-Additional automated testing on Cheyenne
+Additional automated testing on Derecho
 ----------------------------------------

-There are two additional testing mechanisms in place on Cheyenne that provide automated test coverage.
+There are two additional testing mechanisms in place on Derecho that provide automated test coverage.

 (1) A daily cron job builds MPAS-JEDI from :code:`JCSDA-internal/mpas-bundle::develop`